AnshBikram/autocomplete/README.md

 autocomplete
 ============

 An jQuery library, autocomplete.js.
-It can be used as a select drop-down menu and also for ajax auto-complete etc. And also you can do a lot more with this light jQuery library js.
+It can be used as a select drop-down menu and for ajax auto-complete etc. And you can do a lot more with this light jQuery library js.

 Dependecies